Enalean/tuleap-documentation-en/languages/en/user-guide/frs.rst

 A project member with the 'File Manager Admin' right (see :ref:`user-permissions`) can attach access permissions to any existing package.

+If you do not specify any access permissions for a package, it inherits the global access permissions.
 By default, permissions attached to a package apply to all releases and files that belong to this package.
 But you may also set different permissions to specific releases (see below).